opensecuritycontroller/opensecuritycontroller.org/tutorials/openstack_workload.md

 ### SDN Controller
 OSC requires two components to implement traffic redirection and SDN notifications through an SDN controller:
-* the SDN controller plugin
-* the corresponding SDN component
-There are two options for obtaining these components:
 * use an SDN component and SDN controller plugin provided by an SDN controller vendor compatible with OSC
 * manually create them.

 For this tutorial, it is assumed that the SDN component and SDN controller plugin will be manually created:
+s
 * The [`SDN CONTROLLER NSC PLUGIN`](https://github.com/opensecuritycontroller/opensecuritycontroller.org/blob/master/plugins/plugins.md) is uploaded on OSC, enabling communication between the SDN controller and OSC.
 * The **SDN Component** which is deployed on OpenStack for NSC.
   * TODO: add deployment steps